huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 # Security Considerations

-The security considerations of DNS/QUIC should be comparable to those of DNS/TLS {{?RFC7858}}.
+The security considerations of DoQ should be comparable to those of DoT {{?RFC7858}}.

 # Privacy Considerations

-DNS/QUIC is specifically designed to protect the DNS traffic between stub and resolver from observations by third parties, and thus protect the privacy of queries from the stub.
+DoQ is specifically designed to protect the DNS traffic between stub and resolver from observations by third parties, and thus protect the privacy of queries from the stub.
 However, the recursive resolver has full visibility of the stub's traffic, and could be used as an observation point, as discussed in {{?I-D.ietf-dprive-rfc7626-bis}}.
-These considerations do not differ between DNS/TLS and DNS/QUIC and are not discussed further here.
+These considerations do not differ between DoT and DoQ and are not discussed further here.

 QUIC incorporates the mechanisms of TLS 1.3 {{?RFC8446}} and